jonathanrbelanger-lang/exoanchor/readme.md

 **exoanchor: Your anchor in the stormy seas of dependency updates.**

 A zero-configuration CLI tool that tells you if your Python project will break *before* you upgrade your dependencies.
+It also includes a rapid, focused syntax checker to catch common typos before you commit.

 ## Why?

-Ever run `pip install -U ...` and watched your project explode? `exoanchor` automates the process of finding out if an upgrade is safe by testing your code against the latest stable versions of your dependencies in a secure, isolated sandbox.
+Ever run `pip install -U ...` and watched your project explode?
+Or pushed a commit from your phone only to find a simple syntax error broke the build?

+`exoanchor` automates the process of finding out if an upgrade is safe and provides a quick, "in-the-moment" sanity check for your code, reducing frustration and saving you time.

 ## Core Principles